INDEX

 Women were educated in the home and expected to attend to traditional duties such a managing the home, nurturing children, and providing hospitality.
 Today bourgeois morality carries the connotation of exploitation and subjugation of women, but there is historical evidence that wealthy women of the Enlightenment were powerful both inside and outside the home.

 Mary Wollstonecraft, considered by some to be the first feminist writer, influenced many European women through her book A Vindication of the Rights of Woman.
 She urged women to become strong in every area of their lives.
-She wrote, “I wish to persuade women to endeavour to acquire strength, both of mind and body, and to convince them, that the soft phrases, susceptibility of heart, delicacy of sentiment, and refinement of taste, are almost synonymous with epithets of weakness, and that those beings who are only the objects of pity and that kind of love, which has been termed its sister, will soon become objects of contempt.”
+She wrote, “I wish to persuade women to endeavor to acquire strength, both of mind and body, and to convince them, that the soft phrases, susceptibility of heart, delicacy of sentiment, and refinement of taste, are almost synonymous with epithets of weakness, and that those beings who are only the objects of pity and that kind of love, which has been termed its sister, will soon become objects of contempt.”

 Nicolas Malebranche (1638-1715)